PANIC! PANIC!

 Contemporary YA

-IT’S HARD NOT TO PANIC is the book for you if you like: assassination dinner theatre, Mary Todd Lincoln’s ghost, flirt alerts, deep conversations over Fruity Pebbles, scavenger hunts, difficult goodbyes, and therapy.
+This is the book for you if you like: video games, flirt alerts, difficult goodbyes, and therapy.

 Anxiety representation